ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 1. Create four JSON files with the following information for the authorization policies.

 Keep the wildcard values (`"*"`) in the examples.
 Replacing wildcards with specific resource IDs limits the authorization scope and causes backup failures.
-See [Troubleshooting authorization scope issues](/docs/vpc?topic=vpc-baas-troubleshoot-auth-scope).
+For more information, see [troubleshooting authorization scope issues](/docs/vpc?topic=vpc-baas-troubleshoot-auth-scope).
 {: important}

    * Instance service: